-This legislation will replace the existing Data Protection Act (DPA) and is considered the most significant data protection legislation of the last 20 years.
+This legislation replaced the Data Protection Act (DPA) and is considered the most significant data protection legislation of the last 20 years.
 There is a plethora of information about the new legislation available online.
 The Information Commissioner's Office (ICO) provides a good starting point with its Overview of GDPR.

 Satchel is committed to helping deliver outstanding educational support.
 We have standardised policies and procedures to manage and protect the data that we process on behalf of our schools.
 Our policies are driven by our significant experience in the education sector - we work with 1 in 3 UK secondary schools - and our existing data protection compliance through our ICO registration.